 #9.
 The Spirits of Meath Halloween Festival, Meath

 #10.
-The Galway Aboo Festival and Macnas Parade – Savage Grace, Galway
+The Galway Aboo Festival, Galway

 #11.
-Wexford Fringe Festival 2016, Wexford
+Wexford Fringe Festival, Wexford

 #12.
 Sligo Live, Co Sligo

-The Sligo Live Festival of Music takes place from October 26th to 31st.
+The Sligo Live Festival of Music takes place from October 25th to 30th.
 There is music to suit all tastes and ages with over 100 performances by more than 400 musicians over the six day festival.

 And best of all – 80% of the Festival events are free of charge!

-#15.
-Free Halloween Monster Mash in Belfast
+#25.
+Halloween Monster Mash & Fireworks Display, Belfast

-Join in the Halloween fun at this year’s Halloween Monster Mash in Belfast on Sunday 30th October.
-Head along to the Titanic Slipways for Belfast’s biggest Halloween celebration with an evening of spooktacular theatre, macabre music, fascinating fireworks!
-Events include
+Join in the Halloween fun at this year’s Halloween Monster Mash and Fireworks Display in Belfast on October 29th 2017.
+Head along to the Titanic Slipways for Belfast’s biggest Halloween celebration with an evening of spooktacular theatre, macabre music, fascinating fireworks!Over to you now.

 Over to you now.
 Do you plan to or did you visit any of these Free Halloween Events with your child?
 Tell us in the comments below